probablySophie/ledgerr/README.md

 Inspired by the general [Plain Text Accounting](https://plaintextaccounting.org) movement, and specifically spurred into action by the blog post [You should track your finances in TOML](https://kmaasrud.com/blog/track-finances-in-toml.html).

+> [!WARNING]
-**You should not use this project**.
+> **You should not use this project**.
-At this point Ledgerr is still heavily under construction.
-It can only vaguely do timesheets and cannot do anything at all with finance.
+> *At this point Ledgerr is still heavily under construction.
+It can only vaguely do timesheets and cannot do anything at all with finance.*

 The goal is to eventually create a [Ratatui](https://ratatui.rs/) based TUI app using this library once it is feature complete.